apache/airflow/contributing-docs/11_provider_packages.rst

     uv sync --extra devel --extra devel-tests --extra microsoft.azure

-This will synchronize all extras that you need for development and testing of Airflow and google provider dependencies - including their runtime dependencies.
-See `local virtualenv <../07_local_virtualenv.rst>`_ or the uv proejct for more information.
+This will synchronize all extras that you need for development and testing of Airflow and the Microsoft Azure provider dependencies including runtime dependencies.
+See `local virtualenv <../07_local_virtualenv.rst>`_ or the uv project for more information.

 Therefore, until we can introduce multiple ``pyproject.toml`` for providers information/meta-data about the providers is kept in ``provider.yaml`` file in the right sub-directory of ``airflow\providers``.
 This file contains: